-- Enterprise Risk Committee.
-The ERC provides independent oversight and effective challenge to risk and control activities across the enterprise.
-Additionally, through reports from the Chief Risk Officer the ERC informs the Financial Risk Committee and the Operational and Compliance Risk Committee of the Board of Directors, including escalation of instances of non-compliance with the framework. - Credit Committee.
+- Enterprise Risk Committee ("ERC").
+The ERC provides independent oversight and monitoring of the risk and control environment.
+The ERC is jointly accountable to the Financial Risk Committee and the Operational and Compliance Risk Committee of the Board of Directors and provides for escalation accordingly. - Credit Committee.
 The Credit Committee is responsible for credit and counterparty risk, product pricing, and credit and collections operations. - Operational Risk Committee ("ORC").
 The ORC is the oversight body for risk related to inadequate or failed internal processes, people, and systems or from external events.
 It also reviews information technology risk and regulatory and legal risks. - Asset and Liability Committee ("ALCO").
-ALCO is responsible for the strategy, processes, and authorities with which the Bank's interest rate risk, liquidity, and capital adequacy are managed. - Disclosure Committee.
-Our Disclosure Committee assists our CEO and Chief Financial Officer in their review of periodic SEC reporting documents, earnings releases, investor materials, and related disclosure policies and procedures.
+ALCO is responsible for the strategy, processes, and authorities with which the Bank's interest rate risk, liquidity, and capital adequacy are managed.